ashleefv/ApplNumComp/L03 Advanced LaTeX Topics.md

 %\usetheme{Szeged}
 %\usetheme{Warsaw}
 ```
-* Edit text on the slides
+* Edit text on the slides and duplicate slides as necessary to fill out a presentation
 * Remove or comment out irrelevant slide types

 ## **Templates**